-5.2.1 Required Bundling
+5.3.1 Required Bundling

 A bundle must be prepared when the quantity of addressed pieces for a required presort level reaches a minimum of 10 pieces.
-Smaller volumes are not permitted except as allowed under 2.7 and 2.8 and for mixed ADC bundles.
-The maximum weight of each physical bundle is 20 pounds, except that 5-digit bundles, placed in 5-digit sacks may weigh a maximum of 40 pounds.
+Smaller volumes are not permitted except for mixed ADC bundles.
+Bundling is not required for pieces placed in 5-digit scheme sacks and 5-digit sacks when such pieces are enclosed in an envelope, full-length sleeve, full-length wrapper, or polybag and the minimum bundle volume is met.
+The maximum weight of each physical bundle is 20 pounds, except that 5-digit bundles placed in 5-digit sacks may weigh a maximum of 40 pounds.
 Each physical bundle must contain at least two addressed pieces.
+Bundling is also subject to these conditions: